What is an Adverse Inference?

 Can a Party be Sanctioned for Spoliation of Evidence?

 If a party intentionally destroys or fails to preserve evidence he/she may be sanctioned by the court.
 The penalty for spoliation of evidence can range from an adverse inference, which is the least restrictive sanction possible, to other sanctions such as monetary damages or the preclusion of evidence and/or certain claims and defenses.
 The latter sanctions are viewed as much more extreme and will only be given under certain circumstances.

 To determine which penalty should be applied, the Supreme Court of Pennsylvania set forth factors that should be weighed to determine the proper penalty for spoliation of evidence.
 See Schroeder v.
 Commonwealth, 551 Pa.
 243 (Pa.
 1998).
 The relevant factors include: (1) the degree of fault of the party who altered or destroyed the evidence; (2) the degree of prejudice suffered by the opposing party, and (3) other available sanctions that will protect the opposing party’s rights and deter future similar conduct.

 About Personal Injury Lawyer, Brent Wieand

-Brent Wieand is a civil trial attorney in Philadelphia who regularly handles serious personal injury cases involving car accidents, premises liability cases, defective products and medical malpractice.
+Brent Wieand is a personal injury lawyer in Philadelphia, PA who regularly handles serious personal injury cases involving car accidents, premises liability cases, defective products and medical malpractice.
 Brent is proud to serve clients through all of Pennsylvania and New Jersey.
-To reach him for a free case consultation call 1(800) 481-5206 or submit a description of your claim through the online contact form.
+To reach him for a free case consultation call 1(888) 789-3161 or submit a description of your claim through the online contact form.

 *Disclaimer: This article does not contain legal advice and may not be current.
 If you are seeking legal advice you should consult an experienced attorney who can help address your specific circumstances.